I care a lot about art history and video games, and write about such!

 Prize Money Formula

 For every battle against an in-game trainer you participate in, you earn money for winning and lose money for losing.
 The amount of prize money received (or lost) is based on a formula:

 payout = level x base.

 Base is the base amount of money a certain trainer class will pay.
 For example, a Lass in Pokémon X and Y will always have 24 pokédollars as the base amount that they pay.
 Level is the level of the last Pokémon in that trainer’s party.
 Therefore, if a Lass has a level 12 Pokémon as the last Pokémon in their party, their total payout will be equal to 24 (the base) x 12 (the level of the last Pokémon in their party).
 This means their total payout will equal to 288 pokédollars.
-(For more details on base class payments, click here.)
+(Read this for more details on base class payments.)